ExodusMovement/number-unit/README.md

 #### NumberUnit.prototype.gt()

-Check if one is greater than the other.
+Check if number is greater than the other.

 **Signature:** `gt(numberUnit)`